SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 - Click the Site Directory Icon

-- Enter your initials in the search bar
+- Enter your user number in the search bar

 - Click the launch icon on the Customer Zone site tile.